RainixOfficial/UltimaExodus/src/site/notes/Ultima DnD Campaign/PCs/Grove.md

 #### Entry 6: Heart-to-Heart and An Unwelcome Visitor

 Hector and I met in the library again, we talked about Glaigoth.
 It felt good to talk to someone who actually listens.
 Suddenly, Corrin burst in, hurling insults and disrupting the peace calling us lovebirds.
 They actually had to kick him out after he slammed the table though.
 The nerve of that guy!
 Then Hector asked what I'd request from the king.
 Honestly I don't want anything, I'd just like to see the [[Ultima DnD Campaign/Locations/Starfall Castle/Eldritch Library\|Eldritch Library]] at the castle, I've heard it's so amazing.
-He told me to chase my dreams... fat chance, I mustered up the courage to ask Lord Frosthearth if I could attend the tournament.
+He told me to chase my dreams... fat chance, I mustered up the courage to ask [[To be Sorted/Lord Frosthearth\|To be Sorted/Lord Frosthearth]] if I could attend the tournament.
 Got shot down faster than a snowball in summer.
 It was weird though, when I asked Hector what he would request from the King, he just said, "something that could make a real difference".
 How can he be so mysterious and so sincere at the same time?
 Ugh.

 ---